Groundhog Day: Pseudoscientific evaluation

 Prediction based on an animal's behavior used to be given more credence in the past, when stores of food became scarce as winter progressed.

 One theory states that the groundhog naturally comes out of hibernation in central Pennsylvania in early February because of the increasing average temperature.
 Under this theory, if German settlement had been centered further north, Groundhog Day would take place at a later date.
 However, the observed behavior of groundhogs in central New Jersey was that they mostly come out of their burrows in mid-March, regardless of Groundhog Day weather.

-There are several different ways of defining when spring begins.
-By some common methods of doing so, the first day of spring is around March 20, which is always just under seven weeks after February 2, even in leap years.
-The idea of "spring arriving early" is a highly subjective notion which could arguably refer to almost anything, from several days to several weeks.

 Similar customs

 In Croatia and Serbia, Orthodox Christians have a tradition that on February 2 (Candlemas) or February 15 (Sretenje, The Meeting of the Lord), the bear will awaken from winter dormancy, and if it sees (meets) its own shadow in this sleepy and confused state, it will get scared and go back to sleep for an additional 40 days, thus prolonging the winter.
 Thus, if it is sunny on Sretenje, it is a sign that the winter is not over yet.
 If it is cloudy, it is a good sign that the winter is about to end.

 Similarly in Germany, on the June 27, they recognize the Seven Sleepers' Day (Siebenschläfertag).
 If it rains that day, the rest of summer is supposedly going to be rainy.
 As well, in the United Kingdom, July 15 is known as St. Swithin's day.
 It was traditionally believed that, if it rained on that day, it would rain for the next 40 days and nights.

-Also in Catalonia, Candlemas was traditionally identified in mountainous areas of Catalonia as the date that bears awake from hibernation: Per la Candelera, l'ós surt de l'ossera ("on Candlemas, the bear leaves its den").
+Also in Catalonia, Candlemas was traditionally identified in mountainous areas of Catalonia as the date that bears awake from hibernation: "per la Candelera, l'ós surt de l'ossera" ("on Candlemas, the bear leaves its den").